December 5, 2019

 Having the ability to receive diagnostic and predictive data in real-time can be a game-changer, especially for companies who rely heavily on their equipment working properly and at full capacity.
 IoT data analytics allows workers to schedule downtimes that are convenient or know exactly what is wrong without having to bring in a technician to examine the machine.
 That all adds up to a less expensive and more efficient operation.

 IoT data analytics can also be used to make customers happier and enhance their shopping experiences.
-By gathering data on the preferences of their audiences, companies can give customers what they are looking for and even know how much they are willing to pay for it.
+By gathering data on the preferences of their audiences, companies can give customers what they are looking for by applying predictive analytics in marketing and even learn how much they are willing to pay for it.
 It can also gather useful data from product reviews, giving companies a better idea of what their customers are looking for or would like to see done differently.

 Even though there are still significant challenges to overcome, IoT data analytics continues to grow and gain popularity.
 It has the ability to offer unprecedented insights that have never before been so readily available.
 It is reasonable to think that we will see a time in the near future where the general consensus is that its pros outweigh its cons.